tilialabs/tilia-phoenix-connect/README.md

 1. A licensed copy of tilia Phoenix 7.0 or newer with the Automate module
 2. A licensed copy of Enfocus Switch 2017 update 1 or newer

-In order to make modifications to this app you will need the Switch Scriptor tool from Enfocus.
+In order to make modifications to this script and use it with your Switch you will need to obtain the Switch Scripting Module from Enfocus.
+The module will also enable the SwitchScripter application, used to create, modify and debug scripts.

 ## Running the app